KaiHiwatari8/engl393spring2021/README.md

 ### D. Add Reaction Role feature to the bot

-It is time to add the main feature of our bot, _Reaction Roles_.
+It is the time to add the main feature of our bot, _Reaction Roles_.
 For this, the bot will listen to the reactions being added to a particular message in a channel of the server.
 All functions in `Discord.js` works with `Promises`.
 So, the code will use `then()` to nest callback functions.

 1. Grasp the channel in which the message to be used for reaction roles is present.